 Departments, offices, and recognized student and staff organizations that maintain an institutional account with funds provided in total or in part by the university or are funded through university approved grants and contracts

-Mail Services exists primarily for the preparation and distribution of materials, the content of which is to relate to the official business of the university.
+University Mail Services exists primarily for the preparation and distribution of materials, the content of which is to relate to the official business of the university.
 Official business materials are those dealing with some aspect of the university’s operation that can be defined as being essential to the instructional, research, and community service programs and activities of the institution as differentiated from private business or personal mail.
-Mail Services’ distribution services, according to federal regulations and university guidelines, are not to be used for commercial purposes or for personal mail of university employees.
-Neither should Mail Services’ equipment nor the distribution facilities be available for the preparation and/or dissemination of statements in behalf of a political campaign or candidate.
+University Mail Services’ distribution services, according to federal regulations and university guidelines, are not to be used for commercial purposes or for personal mail of university employees.
+Neither should University Mail Services’ equipment nor the distribution facilities be available for the preparation and/or dissemination of statements in behalf of a political campaign or candidate.

 University Mail Services’ policy is intended to restrict services provided to those directly related to official university business.
 These services are not available to personal and private business of university students, faculty, and staff members, or to outside agencies, organizations, and commercial firms for activities not directly sponsored or conducted by the university.
 The policy is designed to ensure compliance with federal regulations and university guidelines relating to the use of U.S. and campus mail services.

-Each department head or unit director of the university is responsible in accordance with Operational Policies—University Mail Services for determining whether materials to be addressed and/or distributed by ASU Mail Services systems relate to official business of the university.
+Each department head or unit director of the university is responsible in accordance with Operational Policies—University Mail Services for determining whether materials to be addressed and/or distributed by University Mail Services systems relate to official business of the university.
 When questions occur concerning such determination, the matter may be referred to the next level of university administration (department head, dean, vice president, etc.).
-Materials found within the university addressing and/or distribution systems to be in violation of this policy will be removed immediately and affected staff members so advised by Mail Services.
+Materials found within the university addressing and/or distribution systems to be in violation of this policy will be removed immediately and affected staff members so advised by University Mail Services.

 Departments and/or individual employees may not purchase postage stamps via the Internet or establish electronic postage usage via the Internet on behalf of ASU.
 This prohibition ensures that ASU postage funds are used for ASU business mail only.
-Mail processed through ASU Mail Services is monitored for a valid ASU return address and proper departmental agency/org before expending ASU postage funds.
+Mail processed through University Mail Services is monitored for a valid ASU return address and proper departmental agency/org before expending ASU postage funds.
 University Mail Services takes advantage of the lowest postal discounts for the university by consolidating mail into one central location.

 The following procedures and regulations define the operational policy of University Mail Services in regard to the distribution of U.S. and campus mail (interdepartmental mail, notices, bulletins, and circulars that normally originate and terminate on the campus), the preparation of bulk mailings, and the operation of the university campus.